moro-patana/WKP10/readme.md

 ## Student Report

 -   What was the main challenge that you had to face during the project?
+1. I was struggle with the pupup and the cancel button but I got them by the end.

 -   Did you use Promise callbacks?
 Or Async Await?
+Yes I do.I use async function to the delete partener and the edit partener function.
+I return a new promise in each function:
+  1. editPartener
+  2. deletePartener

+**NB**: In generall, it was so good practice for me and recaputulate our last lesson about popup and promise.
+In one word, summary of what we have done.
+  Thank you very much!

 Good luck everybody 🐻